Many people have asked for a history of the Madonna Inn, so with this brief story, we will attempt to tell you how it all began.

 The leaded glass work throughout Madonna Inn and the large etched glass windows in the coffee shop, almost things of the past, were custom made for the Inn.
 The leaded glass inserts in the windowed area facing the large fireplace are of particular interest, since each insert illustrates one of the various Madonna enterprises: construction, lumber and cattle.

 The hand-carved marble balustrade in the Gold Rush dining room came from the Hearst Castle.
 All copper and brass items were etched and/or shaped from original designs and fabricated right on the premises.
-The 28-foot gold tree fixture in the main dining room was made from electrical conduit left over from building projects as well as from left over remnants of copper.
+The 16'4" tall, 29'6" wide gold tree fixture in the main dining room was made from electrical conduit left over from building projects as well as from left over remnants of copper.

 Several wood carvers were brought in for the specialty work of hand carving the doors, beams, railings and the many other carved adornments you see here at the Madonna Inn.